 Kimberwick bits are also common in the hunt field and is used with one rein.
 Similar to a pelham, these bits come in a variety of mouth pieces.
 They work on a leverage and curb principle with some mouth action.
 There are two different kinds of Kimberwicks available, the standard kimberwick and the Uexter.
 The Uexter offers rein slots for leverage options.

 Standard gag bits are used with two reins, one on the snaffle bit and one on the gag strap.
 These bits combine the traditional actions of a snaffle with a gag action.
 They are often used on horses who pull or get heavy on the forehand.
 This bit helps to keep the horse from leaning on the riders hands.
 The standard gag bit is most often used for training or schooling, but is also found in the jumper ring as well as the cross country course.

-European Gags go by many names.
+European Gags or Elevators go by many names.
 They are often used with two reins and offer a two or three ring set up for leverage.
 They are designed to work on the classic snaffle action as well as leverage at different levels depending on which ring is used.
 This type of bit is very popular with eventers and jumpers.
 The leverage in the poll will change in strength depending upon which rings have the reins attached to them.